postgrespro/pg_variables/README.md

 Function | Returns | Description
 -------- | ------- | -----------
-`pgv_insert(package text, name text, r record)` | `void` | Inserts a record to the variable collection.
+`pgv_insert(package text, name text, r record, is_transactional bool default false)` | `void` | Inserts a record to the variable collection.
 If package and variable do not exists they will be created.
 The first column of **r** will be a primary key.
 If exists a record with the same primary key the error will be raised.
 If this variable collection has other structure the error will be raised.
 `pgv_update(package text, name text, r record)` | `boolean` | Updates a record with the corresponding primary key (the first column of **r** is a primary key).
 Returns **true** if a record was found.
 If this variable collection has other structure the error will be raised.
 `pgv_delete(package text, name text, value anynonarray)` | `boolean` | Deletes a record with the corresponding primary key (the first column of **r** is a primary key).
 Returns **true** if a record was found.
 `pgv_select(package text, name text)` | `set of record` | Returns the variable collection records.